-Amazing wedding vows capture each couple’s uniqueness; honouring each individual, and the relationship all while capturing the humour that every relationship has.
+Amazing wedding vows capture each couple’s uniqueness; honouring each individual, and the relationship all while capturing the essence of their relationship.

 Gratitude: Let your partner know that you’re grateful to have them in your life.

-Saying something about how grateful you are makes your partner feel appreciated, which in turn makes them happy, and bonus, they’ll become more grateful that you’re in their life – so it’ll create a nice little loved up cycle.
+Saying something about how grateful you are that they are in your life makes your partner feel appreciated, which in turn makes them happy, and bonus, they’ll become more grateful that you’re in their life.
+It’ll create a nice little love-cycle.
 When we’re expressing gratitude, we’re also expressing appreciation so we can’t ever take each other for granted.
 An example wedding vow might go like this:

 “I’m so grateful to have you in my life, and I promise I’ll show you every day just how lucky I feel that we’re doing life together.”

 Commitment: Add in a line that says you’re committed to that person and the marriage.

 We all know there’ll be times that things aren’t all glowy and gorgeous.
 Sometimes life throws some curve balls at us, and when we have a committed outlook, it means we’ll be there for the good, the bad and the ugly times.
 If you both have this outlook, you’ll work on seeing each other as part of a united team, committed to each other’s well-being.
 This actually creates an ‘us against the issue’ mentality, rather than a ‘you against me’ mentality which is so important.
 A sample of this commitment in your wedding vows could be:

 “I promise to stand by your side, shoulder to shoulder through all that life may throw at us, the good, the bad and the ugly.
 Together, we make an amazing team and we’re always stronger together.”